AXE-jp/ros2rapper/examples/raw-eth-tx-rx/README.md

 ```

 Input any text, then press enter key to send UDP datagram.
-LED 5-7 on FPGA board will be changed when UDP datagram has been arrived.
+If the text is not begins with "RTPS", LED 4-7 on FPGA board will be changed when UDP datagram has been arrived.

+* LED 4 is on when datagram length >= 1.
-LED 5 is on when datagram length % 2 == 1.
+* LED 5 is on when datagram length >= 5.
-LED 6 is on when datagram length % 4 == 2 or 3.
+* LED 6 is on when datagram length >= 10.
-LED 7 is on when datagram length % 8 == 4 to 7.
+* LED 7 is on when datagram length >= 15.

 Note that a datagram contains newline code.

 ### Test ROS2rapper Publisher feature